hubblestack/hubble/README.md

 You can do `hubble -h` to see the available options.
 Here's a sample working config you can place in `/etc/hubble/hubble`.
-Note that you'll need to install gitpython or pygit2 to get gitfs working:
+Note that you'll need to install python-pygit2 to get gitfs working:

 ```
 gitfs_remotes: